 Not too big, not too small, like Goldilocks.
 Something like this, Osprey Talon Backpack.

 Daypacks can be any size for hiking, but we recommend that you bring a smaller sized bag.
 Bags that are larger than 25L are not allowed inside Machu Picchu.
 If you bring a bag larger than 25L you will simply need to rent a locker for your bag outside Machu Picchu (10 Soles).

 You will carry all of the items throughout the day in this pack.
 This includes: 2-3L of water, snacks, rain poncho, camera, wet wipes, toilet paper, medicine, camera/phone, cash, sunscreen, bug spray, etc.

 On your way to Peru you will want to pack most of your hiking equipment in a large bag or suitcase - including your clothes, hiking boots, toiletries, sleeping bag (if you choose not to rent one from us).
 You do not need to bring a tent or mess kit for meals.
 The night before your trek we will come to your hotel with duffel bags that you will fill with your personal items.
 You will transfer the personal items you'll need throughout the trek from your suitcase/bag to our duffel and you'll be able to store the suitcase at your hotel during your trek.
 Our Porters will carry these duffel bags throughout the trek.
 All of our treks prices, EXCEPT treks on the Inca Trail, include the cost of a Porter.

-Our Porters will carry 19.8lbs (9kg) of your personal items, Porters are typically split between two trekkers, so each trekker can have 9.9lbs carried by a Porter.
-If you exceed 19.8lbs, you will be charged $10 for each additional pound.
+Our Porters will carry 6 kg (13.3 lbs.) of your personal items.
+If you exceed 6kg, you will be charged $10 for each additional kilo (2.2 lbs.).

 Packing FOR CUSCO